Johnnypham7496/Dino/README.md

 [![](https://visitcount.itsvg.in/api?id=Johnnypham7496&icon=0&color=0)](https://visitcount.itsvg.in)

-- A passionate software dev from Minneapolis MN
+- A passionate software dev from Sacramento CA

 - ⛹️‍♂️ A person who has love for the Gym, Video Games, Anime, and Coding